Quickstart#

 In the classic Salt infrastructure, a node running the salt-master agent can rapidly issue commands to many nodes at the same time as long as those nodes are running the salt-minion agent.

-In this step, you will use the quickstart script again to install the Salt master and minion agents on your local machine.
-Then, you will experiment with a few commands to see how the master and minions interact.
+• You will use the quickstart script again to install the Salt master and minion agents on your local machine.

 1. Run the quickstart script again with an additional flag that installs the master and minion agents: